SciML/HighDimPDE.jl/README.md

 # HighDimPDE.jl

-This package provides the Deep Splitting and the MLP algorithms to solve for high dimensional, non-local, nonlinear PDEs (papers in prep.).
+This package provides the Deep Splitting and the MLP algorithms to solve for non-local, non-linear PDEs (papers in prep.).
-It builds upon DiffEqBase.jl and SciMLBase.jl for the interface, and uses Flux.jl for the solving part (Deep Splitting Algorithm).
 It aims at solving PDEs for which the solution u satisfies
 <div style="overflow-x: scroll;" align=center>
 <img src="docs/equation.png"/>
 </div>

-The scheme is particularly performant when the domain D is highly dimensional, as it overcomes the so called *curse of dimensionality*.
+Those schemes are particularly performant when the domain of the solution is highly dimensional, as they overcome the so called *curse of dimensionality*.

+HighDimPDE.jl builds upon [DiffEqBase.jl](https://github.com/SciML/DiffEqBase.jl) and [SciMLBase.jl](https://github.com/SciML/SciMLBase.jl) for the interface, and uses [Flux.jl](https://github.com/FluxML/Flux.jl) for the machine learning part in the case of the Deep Splitting algorithm.

 ## Installation
 Open Julia REPL and type the following